Recent Theoretical Advances in Non-Convex Optimization: Higher-Order Methods

-In papers \cite{birgin2017worst,carmon2019lowerI,carmon2019lowerII} it was proved that tensor $p$-order method with Taylor approximation is optimal, match lower bounds, and converges with the rate $O(\varepsilon^{-(p+1)/p})$ for non-convex problems, hence for the third order method we get the rate $O(\varepsilon^{-4/3})$.
-But the main difficulties for using this method is calculation of full Hessian and third-order derivative for big problem.
-The same as for the second order methods.
-The good news is that we can calculate inexact derivative and for higher derivative we need smaller batch-size for good convergence.
-In paper by \cite{lucchi2019stochastic} introduce such method that work with batch tensors and converges as fast as for full-batch methods.
+} \dk{In papers \cite{birgin2017worst,carmon2019lowerI,carmon2019lowerII} it was proved that tensor $p$-order method with Taylor approximation is optimal, match lower bounds, and converges with the rate $O(\varepsilon^{-(p+1)/p})$ for non-convex problems, hence for the third-order methods we get the rate $O(\varepsilon^{-4/3})$ instead of $O(\varepsilon^{-3/2})$ for the second-order methods.
+So, we get that third-order methods are faster than second-order methods in terms of iterations.}

+\dk{Another crucial motivation is that the second-order method could get stuck at the so-called degenerate saddle point, where the Hessian matrix has nonnegative eigenvalues with some eigenvalues equal to 0 \cite{anandkumar2016efficient}.}

+In paper \cite{zhu2020adaptive} it is shown how gradient descent and cubic regularization method stuck in such points for even small problems, like $f(x,y) = x^3 - 3x y^2$ in degenerate saddle \dk{point} $(0,0)$.
+So, we should use third-order information to escape \dk{them}.